 Anyone who has ever taken an economics class has heard the phrase, “There’s no such thing as a free lunch.”
 Everything has a cost, even if that cost is not always immediately apparent.
 To achieve anything, you must give up something else.

-But ironically, it’s this unwillingness to sacrifice anything, to give up anything, that makes us more miserable.
+Ironically, it is this unwillingness to sacrifice anything that makes us more miserable.

-As with anything else, happiness has costs.
-It is not free.
+Happiness has costs.
+Happiness is not free.
 And despite what Cover Girl or Tony Robbins or the Dalai Lama once told you, it’s not always easy breezy figuring out how to be happy either.
 Here’s how to start figuring out the ‘how’ of being happy.

 You Must Accept Imperfection and Flaws

-Many people believe that if they just collect a house, a spouse, a car, and 2.5 children, everything will be “perfect.”
-Life has a checklist.
-You check each item off, you get to be happy and old for a couple decades, then you die.
+Many people believe that if they just collect a house, a spouse, a car, and exactly 2.5 children, everything will be “perfect.”
+Tick each item off the list, be happy and old for a couple decades, and then you die.

 Perfection is an idealization.
-It’s something that is approached but never reached.
+It can be approached but never reached.
 Whatever your conception of “perfect” is in your pretty little head, it is, in itself, an imperfect unattainable idea.
 In reality though, it does not exist.

 We don’t get to decide what perfection is.
-We don’t know.
 All we can know is what is better or worse than what is now.
 And even then we’re often wrong.

-When we let go of our conception of what is perfect and what “should” be, we relieve ourselves of the stress and frustration of living up to some arbitrary standard.
+When we let go of our conception of what is perfect and what “should” be2, we relieve ourselves of the stress and frustration of living up to some arbitrary standard.
 And usually, this standard isn’t even ours!
-It’s a standard we adopted from other people.
+It’s a standard we adopted from other people3.

 Accepting imperfection is hard because it forces us to accept that we have to live with things we don’t like.
-We don’t want to give that up.
-We want to hold on to control and let the whole world know how Canadian democracy should be and why the season finale to Game of Thrones was possibly the worst thing that’s ever happened.
+We want to hold onto control and let the whole world know how Western democracy should be and why the season finale to Game of Thrones was possibly the worst thing that’s ever happened.
 If only the world would cater to my wants, then everything would be better.